Self Organised Learning Environments - S.O.L.E.

 Teachers have a captive audience.

-Unlike many situations in life, students can't vote with their feet if they are not getting what they need.
-Maybe teachers would benefit from student feedback more regularly.
+Surely this authentic feedback would be useful for reflective teachers.
 It would be an interesting proposition where the captive audience could provide feedback.
 In most instances the feedback in classrooms is all one way traffic - teacher to student.

 In his book “Emotional Intelligence: Why it Can Matter More than I.Q.”
 Daniel Goleman, a Harvard professor concludes that while intellect (IQ) is certainly a contributor to performance, 90 percent of the difference between average and star performers is attributable to emotional intelligence (EQ) factors.
 They include self awareness, self regulation (or self discipline) and personal motivation.